 Ifeyinwa wants to revolutionise food waste with her invention, which is already attracting investment and awards.
-She took part in our Climate-KIC Accelerator programme.
+She took part in our EIT Climate-KIC Accelerator programme.

 A bit about Ifeyinwa

 Inspiration comes from: Figuring out solutions to problems.